hathach/tinyusb/doxygen/started_device_demo.md

 ### Keyboard

 After the board get enumerated successfully, you can try to press some buttons while opening notepad.
 It should get some characters out accordingly.
-Hint:
+In addition, when you press Capslock or Numlock key on your own pc's keyboard, the LED will blink faster twice.
+This demonstrates that keyboard application can receive Set Report via control pipe.

 Notes: The very same buttons may also used by Mouse application.
 You can get the mouse moving and character, should you enable both.